meg151/meg151/README.md

 class SoftwareDeveloper extends Developer {
   constructor() {
-    this.name = 'mjkim'
+    this.name = 'meg'
     this.role = 'Developer'
-    this.location = 'Siheung'
+    this.location = 'Seoul'
-    this.hobbies = ['playing lostark', 'watching youtube', 'cooking'] }
+    this.hobbies = ['watching youtube', 'Reading']
+  }

   sayHi() {